-Tilling soil makes for a nice fluffy seed bed and gives the gardener a proverbial clean slate (as clean dirt can get, I suppose).
+Tilling soil makes for a nice fluffy seed bed and gives the gardener a proverbial clean slate.
+(Or as clean as dirt can get, I suppose.)
 However, there are many downsides to tillage, including losing organic matter, increasing weed pressure and inviting erosion.
-That said, not tilling your soil (often called no-till gardening), is a lot of work, right?
+That said, not tilling your soil (often called a no-till garden), is a lot of work, right?

 Well, if you already have a garden going, half of the work is done.
 You now need to set your garden up for success and have a few strategies for how to best get into your soil without tilling it.

 Remove Previous Plant Matter (Such as Winter Weeds)

 This causes weed seeds to germinate while smothering the buds as well as any living plants without damaging too heavily the beneficial microbial life.
-Usually this takes about two weeks to a month depending on the heat and sun.
+Usually this takes about two weeks to a month, depending on the heat and sun.

 This a great tool to have around.
-These are often made for wheel hoes or as hand tools, but they slide just below the sour face and knock down weeds rapidly.
+These are often made for wheel hoes or as hand tools, but they slide just below the surface and knock down weeds rapidly.
 No matter how the weeds are put in check, you are ready to start your garden.

-Make Your Beds “Permanent”
+Make Your No-Till Garden Beds “Permanent”

 An important factor in maintaining and gaining the benefits from a no-till system is that you needn’t turn over the whole garden every year.

 A way to slowly turn your soil over to a no-till garden is to simply get the weeds in check and then cover the soil with compost or another mulch of some sort.

 Use No Mulch

-What I mean is that once you have your weeds in check, then simply add a little bit of compost and possibly some amendments to your soil every time you want to plant something, with a light hoeing or no hoeing at all.
+What I mean is that once you have your weeds in check, simply add a little bit of compost and possibly some amendments to your soil every time you want to plant something, with a light hoeing or no hoeing at all.

 Plant Cover Crops

 If you were on top of things last fall and planted a cover crop such as rye, clover or vetch, you might be able to tamp that down, possibly throw a tarp over it as described above, give it a few weeks then plant directly into that “mulch-in-place.”